rob-myers/rob-myers.github.io/articles/tech2.md

 <aside>

 Searching for paths through the embedded undirected graph is much easier than searching the navigable polygons.
-But for realism, NPCs won't actually follow these embedded paths, but an induced path instead (see below).
+However NPCs won't actually follow these embedded paths (for realism), but an induced path instead (see below).

 </aside>